 In 1980, the old building was sold to private owners and was converted into a modern bed-and-breakfast inn, one of the first in the famed historic district and the precursor of the historic Savannah Hotel and comfort.
 It is the first Savannah Boutique Inn, not just another Savannah hotel.
 The romantic hotel is furnished with antiques and authentic reproductions, each room is decorated with designer fabrics.
 To complement the original architectural motifs of the Inn, Scalamandre wallcoverings and Historic Savannah Colors were tailored by renowned Savannah artist, Ann Osteen.
 In February of 1997, the luxury historic Savannah hotel inn underwent extensive restorations and refurbishment to recreate its original antebellum glory.
 The Ballastone was awarded the coveted 4 diamond, 4-star designation.

-In June 2002, Jennifer Salandi purchased the Ballastone.
 In the next few years, accolades began to adorn this famous boutique hotel, Savannah’s favorite.
 Featured in a Good Morning America segment as one of the finest inns in America today and in Caviar Affair Magazine as “the most sought-after lodging in a city brimming with great places to stay.”
 The Savannah Boutique Inn is also one of six distinguished properties showcased on Turner South’s famous getaways.
 Again in 2012, our historic Savannah mansion inn was honored by readers of ConnectSavannah as the “Best Bed & Breakfast.”
 Another mention in AMEX Departures magazine featured the romantic Ballastone Inn boutique hotel in Hot Spots of Savannah.
 Accolades continue to pour in and Ballastone Inn continues to be one of the stars of Savannah, GA USA.